What is Divorce Mediation?

-Divorce mediation is an alternative to the lengthy, costly and adversarial process of a traditional divorce.
-One of the benefits of divorce mediation is that you control the outcome of your divorce.
+Divorce mediation is an alternative to the lengthy, costly, and adversarial process of a traditional divorce.
+A mediator is a neutral third party with special training in mediation hired by the parties to help them resolve the divorce issues.
 Divorce mediation is a voluntary process agreed to by both spouses.
 If at any time you no longer want to continue with divorce mediation, you can end the process.
-A mediator is a neutral third party with special training in mediation.
 The mediator does not represent either spouse, but helps to facilitate discussions between the parties to resolve the various legal issues that must be addressed in a divorce.
+One of the benefits of divorce mediation is that you control the outcome of your divorce.

 An impartial third-party mediator helps both parties negotiate the terms of their divorce, including: